Sorry (Madonna song): Composition and remixes

 "Sorry" was written and produced by both Madonna and Price.
 Musically, the track mixes dance-pop and disco in its composition.
 The song is set in common time with a moderately fast dance groove tempo of 132 beats per minute.
 Composed in the key of C minor, Madonna's vocal range spans from F3 to G4.
 It follows the chord progression of E♭–Cm–A♭–B♭ during the spoken introduction.
 The range then changes to Fm–Gm-Cm in the chorus, while continuing in A♭–Cm–A♭–Fm in the intermediate verses, ultimately ending in repeated lines of "I've heard it all before".
 "Sorry" starts off with calm, ballad-esque strings, with Madonna apologizing in several languages, but "soon the pounding drums and '80s-inspired synths kick things into overdrive", as noted by Bianca Gracie from Billboard.
 Around the 2:44 minute mark, a "cracking noise, like a baseball hitting a bat" is heard, which was used in numerous Price productions, including his remix of Gwen Stefani's 2004 single "What You Waiting For?".
 A writer for Virgin Media website said that the song's musicscape features an "infectious combo of pumping, filtered synths and disco beats".
 Some reviewers also noted that the bassline of the song resembles the Jacksons' 1980 song "Can You Feel It".

 Lyrically, the song talks about personal empowerment and self-sufficiency.
 This denoted a shift in focus of Madonna as an artist from her previous songs about supremacy, like "Everybody" (1982), "Vogue" (1990), and "Music" (2000), which were centered around the subject of music itself, as noted by Alan Light from Rolling Stone.
 According to Billboard's Fred Sahai, the lyrics do not "ask for forgiveness, but rather rejects an apology: 'Please don't say you're sorry/I've heard it all before and I/Can take care of myself.'"
 On the chorus, Madonna sings "don't explain yourself 'cause talk is cheap, there's more important things than hearing you speak".
 Jude Rogers from The Guardian deemed the lyrics as "one of her most unforgiving, reprimanding a serial apologist", while author Lucy O'Brien in her book Madonna: Like an Icon (2007) speculated that the song was written after a row with her then-husband Guy Ritchie.
-Throughout the track, the singer speaks "I'm sorry", "Forgive me", and "I am sad" in a total of eight different languages, including French, Spanish, Italian, Dutch, Hebrew, Hindi, Lithuanian, and Japanese.
+Throughout the track, the singer speaks "I'm sorry", "Forgive me", and "I am sad" in a total of eight different languages, including French, Spanish, Italian, Dutch, Hebrew, Hindi, Polish, and Japanese.
+While all other sentences were referring to someone apologizing, the Dutch sentence used - "Ik ben droevig" - roughly translates to "I am sad" and is a mistranslation, as it is not used to apologize.
 During an interview on AOL conducted by Red Hot Chili Peppers' vocalist Anthony Kiedis, Madonna justified the usage of other languages on the song by saying that "everything sounds better in another language".